wdim0/esp8266_with_KeDei_lcd_module/README.md

 U1 removed (hot air soldering station is your friend), interrupt PCB trace leading signal L_CS to U2 and U3's STCP input
 ![U1 removed, interrupt PCB trace](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/module_U1_removed_interrupt_PCB_trace.jpg)

-Schema of the hack (not all parts of the display module are not drawn (power suppy, touch , ...).
+Schema of the hack (not all parts of the display module are not drawn (power suppy, touch, connectors, ...).
 It's not important for the idea of the hack).
 Byt the "propagation delay" I mean the delay between the input and output change.
 For 74HC4040's CP input and Q2 output, it's someting around 40 ns (according to datasheet).
 ![Schema of the hack](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/schema.jpg)

 Timing is becomming important for 74HC... family when speed exceeds tenths of MHz ...<br>